Pablo Sciuto: Career

-It's very frequent to see him in concert venues throughout Madrid, venues such as Libertad 8, Clamores, Galileo and many other cities in Spain where he performs with his band or on his own using samples and loops in real time as a multi-instrumentalist.
-He has also been known for his work as a “VJ” in shows with the soprano Pilar Jurado, Leo Minax, etc.
+He performs throughout Spain either solo as a multi-instrumentalist who uses live sampling and looping or in a group context at such Madrid clubs as Libertad 8, Clamores, and Galileo Galilei.
+He has served as a VJ for artists such as soprano Pilar Jurado and Leo Minax.

 In 2009, Pablo puts together a new band formation, “Astronomos Urbanos” where renowned musicians of various countries have played a part, such as Fabián Miodownic (Drums, Uruguay), Carlos Maeso (Bass, Spain), Sebastián Crudeli (Piano, Argentina), Matías Nuñez (Bass, Argentina), Álvaro Genta Cubas (Guitar, Uruguay), Olmo Sosa (Guitar, Argentina), Adrián Carrio (Piano, España), Ernesto J. Espinoza (Violin, Chile), Martín Muollo (Bass, Argentina) and Ignacio Rodríguez (Drums, Argentina).

 In November 2011 he records his most introspective album yet, “Las Ideas del Aire”.
 A live recording without any additional tracks, recorded at Estudio Brazil in Madrid with Javier Ortiz.
 This live recording is also filmed on video and is directed by the Argentinean director of photography Gabriel Di Martino.

 In December 2020 he performed at the Palacio de Linares in Madrid to sing in "Música en Palacio" cycle of the renowned Ibero-America cultural institution Casa América.

 In 2024, he was invited by the renowned Spanish director and writer David Trueba to perform the theme song for the film Always Winter, an adaptation of Trueba's novel Blitz.
 The song was composed by Maika Makovski with lyrics by David Trueba.
 Siempre es invierno is a lighthearted romantic comedy-drama starring David Verdaguer, Amaia Salamanca, Isabelle Renauld, and others.